 The durable and lightweight pizza oven equipped with folding legs, requires minimal assembly without tools, it can quickly come apart for easy cleaning, storage and it weighs just 25lb, ideal for the backyard or outdoor cooking events.

 The food is directly exposed to the flames and heat resulting in simultaneous radiant heat cooking, hot-air, convection cooking, and smoking from the oils, fats, and food juices that drip down onto the charcoal.
 This type of oven, powered by charcoal or wood, cooks food through radiant heat produced within the oven itself.
 If built properly, your tandoor oven can cook at 480 degrees Celsius or higher.
 What’s great about this outdoor cooker is that you can maintain desired cooking temperature even when you have some strong wind blowing.

-You can make a dolly for your tandoori oven so it is easier to move around when needed.
-And you can choose to buy smaller pots for when you plan to use it while traveling by land in a trailer or wagon.
+You can make a dolly for your tandoor oven so it is easier to move around when needed.
+And you can choose to buy smaller pots for when you plan to use them while traveling by land in a trailer or wagon.
 It is mobile like a grill, and conservers its heat and fire like your typical oven.

 - 2 What are the materials needed to make an Indian tandoor oven?